 And that ace is subgrid positioning.

-Now, instead of being stuck between a 5x1 or 5x2 widget (or more often a 7x1 vs 8x2 widget), you can split the difference and resize the widget to be 5x1.5.
-It seems like a simple thing, but it makes a huge difference, especially when trying to place widgets around a feature on your wallpaper like the Zooper widgets in our Deadpool theme.
-It essentially double your options when resizing a widget or placing a shortcut.
-On a 5x5 grid, instead of having 5 width or height options, you have 10 each.
-On a 7x7 grid, what I use, I have 14 widget sizes instead of 7.
-And when scaling and placing widgets, those options can make all the difference in the world.
+With subgrid positioning, you can resize and place items at .5 increments on your home screen grid, letting you split the difference and resize the widget to be 5x1.5.
+It seems like a simple thing, but it essentially doubles your options when resizing a widget or placing a shortcut.
+On a 5x5 grid, instead of having 5 width or height options, you have 10, and when scaling and placing widgets, those options can make all the difference in the world.